chenshi910814/dsi-premium-prep/slides/13_more_data_structures.md

 <br><br><br><br><br><br><br><br><br>

 ---------------------------------------------------------------
-# BREAKOUT (5 minutes) cont’d on next slide
+# BREAKOUT (5 minutes)
 Write a function that takes in a string.
 Return a dictionary where the keys represent unique characters in the string and the values represent the number of times that character appears in the original string. s = 'This is a string, we want you to count how many times each unique character appears in this string!'

 Docstring and starter code: